monrax/graylog-openapi-converter/README.md

 This toolkit converts Graylog's Swagger 1.2 API documentation into a modern OpenAPI 3.0 specification.

-## Features

-- ✅ Fetch Swagger 1.2 API docs directly from a Graylog instance
-- ✅ Converts all current API paths from Swagger 1.2 to OpenAPI 3.0
-- ✅ Generates modular YAML files organized by domain
-- ✅ Combines modular files into a single specification
-- ✅ Preserves all schema definitions
-- ✅ Proper parameter and response type mapping
-- ✅ Full support for authentication schemes and security definitions
-- ✅ Organized into manageable files (~60–320 KB each)

 ## Prerequisites

 - Node.js **14.0.0 or higher**